watermint/toolbox/docs/guides/reporting-options.md

 | xxx@xxxxxxxxxxxxx.xxx | true           | xxxx       | xxxx    | xxxxxxxx     |
 ```

-If you want to output this type of data, you can add the `-experiment report_all_columns' option to output all defined columns.
+If you want to output this type of data, you can add the `-experiment report_all_columns` option to output all defined columns.

 ```
 $ ./tbx dropbox file account info -experiment report_all_columns